 Homeowners should avoid companies that promise easy solutions.
 Review any alternative with your Florida foreclosure lawyer.

-Other alternatives may include selling your home in lieu of foreclosure, giving a deed to the mortgage company in lieu of foreclosure.
+Other alternatives may include selling your home in lieu of foreclosure, giving a deed to the mortgage company instead of foreclosure.
 A Chapter 13 bankruptcy may also be an option.
 The Florida foreclosure attorney will explain the pros and cons of each alternative.